Command Line Interface (CLI)

 --tags / --no-tagsShow the tags that are present. [default: tags]

---exclude-by-longname TEXT *Excludes tests/tasks or suites by longname.
+-ebl, --exclude-by-longname TEXT *Excludes tests/tasks or suites by longname.

 --versionShow the version and exit.

---full-paths / --no-full-pathsShow full paths instead of releative. [default: no-full-paths]
+(?i)for case-insensitive) matches any of the same targets as--search.
+Mutually exclusive with--search.--full-paths / --no-full-pathsShow full paths instead of relative. [default: no-full-paths]

 --helpShow this message and exit.